Corentin-Mzr/Platformer-SFML/README.md

 #### Brick Tiles

-- [x] Brick tiles are given the 'Brick' Animation
+- [x] Brick tiles are given the 'Brick' Animation when created
 - [x] When a brick tile collides with a bullet, or is hit by a player from below:
   - [x] Its animation should change to 'Explosion' (non-repeat) **when a bullet hits the brick, or change to 'Debris' (non-repeat) when the player hit the brick from below**
   - [x] Non-repeating animation entities are destroyed when hasEnded() is true
   - [x] Its CBoundingBox component should be removed
+  - [x] **A 'Debris' or 'Explosion' sound effect is played on destruction**

 #### Question Tiles